★ TU4, TU5, and Bonus Update Available Now for PS, XBOX, and Game Pass!

 For the first time in the Monster Hunter series, dogs can now be hunting companions!
-They are called Palamutes and are a new type of Buddy in Monster Hunter Rise (MHRise) for the Nintendo Switch.
-Read on to learn about the Palamute, what it can do, how to ride it effectively, its roles in battle, and its equipment.
+They are called Palamutes and are a new type of Buddy in Monster Hunter Rise (MH Rise) for the Nintendo Switch.
+Read on to learn about the Palamute, how to ride and drift with the Palamute, its roles in battle, and its equipment.

 List of Contents

 By holding the ZL button while the Palamute is dashing, you'll enter the Drifting state.
-Tilt the control stick until a cloud of dust appears on the ground, then let go of ZL to unleash a speed boost that will help cover ground faster than ever.
+Tilt the control stick until a cloud of dust appears on the ground, then let go of ZL to unleash a speed boost that will help cover the ground faster than ever.

 The direction you point the control stick isn't important, and it's not necessary to wait for a sharp corner to get a boost – simply tilting the control stick forward and using the drift to boost ahead on a straight path works just fine.